Insomnia and Addiction

 We make it easier than ever to get whole-person care for addiction, even when you have a dual diagnosis.
 Prioritizing secondary issues like insomnia ensures you feel your best and increases your chances of long-term recovery.

-If you’re having trouble sleeping, or using alcohol or other substances to self-medicate, talk with your Workit clinician about medication for insomnia.
+If you’re a member or Workit Health who has trouble sleeping talk with your Workit clinician about medication for insomnia.

 A young woman with brown hair and a blue scarf around her neck stands on the street in a small town, smiling down at her smart phone.